ManchesterVolcanology/FTpyR/README.md

 # FTpyR

 Python program for analysing Open Path Fourier Transform InfraRed (OP-FTIR) spectra of volcanic gases.
+This project builds on IDL software written by Mike Burton (see [https://doi.org/10.1126/science.1141900](here) for details).

 ## Overview

-This programis designed to fit absorbance FTIR spectra of volcanic plumes to retrieve the column amounts of various volcanic gases of interest along the line of sight.
+This program is designed to fit absorbance FTIR spectra of volcanic plumes to retrieve the column amounts of various volcanic gases of interest along the line of sight.
 Included is a Graphical User Iterface (GUI) designed to allow easy analysis of FTIR spectra in multiple windows simultaneously, while the FTpyR library is designed to allow for more flexible or batch analysis if required.

 ## Instalation